joedaws/chunktool/README.md

 - `cd your-awesome-project-dir/atool`
 - `stack install`

-If the installiation goes as planned inspect the message for the location of the executable `atool`.
+If the installation goes as planned inspect the message for the location of the executable `atool`.
 For me it is `~/.local/bin` which I happened to have already added to my `$PATH`.
 Either append the install location to `PATH` or use it fully qualified path.